ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 ## Toolbar setup

 In the builds that contain toolbars an optimal default configuration is defined for it.
 You may need a different toolbar arrangement, though, and this can be achieved through configuration.
-Check the detailed {@link features/toolbar-setup toolbar configuration guide} for the available options.
+Check the detailed {@link features/toolbar toolbar feature guide} for the available options.

 ## Other configuration options